isberg1/puppet-manifest-validation-and-linting-on-commit/README.md

-# puppet-manifest-validatione-and-linting-on-commit
+# puppet-manifest-validation-and-linting-on-commit

+the script 'pre-commit' is able to check a file ending in '.pp' for syntax and lining error when you try to commit files to git. if errors are found the commit is rejected

 this script is based on an article form http://wadmiraal.net/lore/2014/07/14/how-git-hooks-made-me-a-better-and-more-lovable-developer/

-the script 'pre-commit' is
+## test the script

-in order to test or use this script, you must first install puppet and puppet-lint
+to test or use this script, you must first install puppet and puppet-lint

 ```
 sudo apt-get update